 “Lice,” the rite of passage of childhood.
 I have memories of having it as a child, and by memories, I mean nightmares of hair cuts and quarantined stuffed animals.
 It has always been my worst nightmare of parenting, and it came true this past week.
 With school starting soon and our area currently having an outbreak of lice some have called an “epidemic,” I thought I would share my crash course with you!

-You can Google for more pictures than you would ever want in your head, but the lice are about the size of sesame seeds, and a light or golden brown.
+You can Google for more pictures than you would ever want in your head, but the lice are about the size of sesame seeds and light or golden brown.
 The Nits (eggs) are white and attached to the hair.
-Our treatment center taught me that a good way to tell if it’s a nit, or say dry skin, is to move the hair back and forth and run your finger over it.
+Our treatment center taught me that a good way to tell if it’s nit or dry skin is to move the hair back and forth and run your finger over it.
 A nit will not move; it is firmly attached and needs to be pulled off with a comb or fingernail.

-Lice is spread from direct contact with hair of an infested person.
+Lice are spread from direct contact with the hair of an infected person.
 Lice spread quickly and are considered highly contagious.
-While they cannot fly, they do crawl, and cling to hair and other soft items.
-While head-to-head contact is mainly how it’s spread, sharing clothing, bedding, hat, combs, brushes, etc. can also pass them on.
+While they cannot fly, they do crawl and cling to hair and other soft items.
+While head-to-head contact is mainly how it’s spread, sharing clothing, bedding, hat, combs, brushes, etc., can also pass them on.

 Lice eggs hatch within one to two weeks of being laid.
-The nymph, or young louse, take one to two weeks to mature after they hatch.
-They can survive two to three days off of the scalp where they feed several times a day.
+The nymph, or young louse, takes one to two weeks to mature after they hatch.
+They can survive two to three days off the scalp, where they feed several times a day.